-However, upon closer reflection most of us (at least till date) are still largely governed by biological imperatives of surviving and thriving.
+However, upon closer reflection most of us are still largely governed by biological imperatives of surviving and thriving.
 It is an increase in brainpower (and tech) that has led to increased types of interactions & variability of experiences, not a fundamental shift in what is driving our actions.

-To iterate, human experiences seem to occupy only a portion of this entire spectrum (see below) & our actions are often driven by the three domains in predictable ways.
-This is further explore in detail in this series of articles.
+To iterate, human experiences seem to occupy only a portion of this entire spectrum (see below) & our interactions are a mix of physical, biological and biology+.
+Specific examples of interactions we have under each category is further explore in detail in this series of articles.

 A good question is where insanity fits into this :) For all you know insane people who truly act in a chaotic manner could look very similar to a hyper-evolved AI/Human hybrid when dealing with reality.

 So what does this all have to do with your life

 As mentioned before, I’m someone who truly believes that evolutionary psychology is the best framework for explaining a lot of the actions that I (and others around me) take.
 And this makes me very cynical — the innate need to survive and thrive is useful to stay alive but robs life of any noble meaning.